 Professional food photography is one of the most technically demanding genres.
 Getting a single hero shot right requires a food stylist, a photographer with specialized lighting, and often hours of arrangement, shooting, and retouching.
-A single session can cost $500 to $2,000, and the results are only as good as the team and the day.
+A single session can involve significant costs, and the results are only as good as the team and the day.
 Morphic's food photo studio workflow takes a quick snapshot of a dish or even a text description and generates styled, editorial-quality food photographs with professional lighting, plating, and composition.

 Whether you run a restaurant, manage a food brand, or create recipe content, the workflow delivers magazine-quality food images from minimal input.